Date of Publishing: February 11, 2020

 Rest Day Laws

-Restaurants in New York must provide at least twenty four consecutive hours off of work each week, so keep this in mind when building your schedule, and make sure your staff knows this when offering to trade shifts.
+Restaurants in New York must provide at least 24 consecutive hours off of work each week, so keep this in mind when building your schedule, and make sure your staff knows this when offering to trade shifts.

 Employment of Minors in New York